Specialty Crops

 Biodynamics

 Biodynamics is a method of organic farming with a spiritual-ethical-ecological or holistic approach to agriculture, food production, and nutrition.
-Read how the biodynamic movement has driven growers to create diversified, harmonious ecosystems within their agricultural operations.
+Learn what Biodynamic agriculture is, where there are Biodynamic farms in NC, and where to find resources.

 Hops